 Nominations can be made by the business themselves, or on behalf of the business by customers or suppliers or partners.
 Nominations can be made at any time.
-Simply go to www.lewisham.gov.uk/businessawards and complete the form.
+Simply go to lewisham.gov.uk/businessawards and complete the form.
 All nominations will be considered by a judging panel that includes people from business and professional business advisers.
 The panel meets three times a year.

 Emergency planning for businesses